webiny/website-builder-nextjs/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+> [!NOTE]
-> NOTE: This is a sample project to get you started.
+> This is a sample project to get you started.
 You're free to change everything.

 ## What's included?